MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 - Section heading
 - Section description

-You can also use variables in [branching rules](create-branching-rule.md), sending a survey through email, and while embedding a survey in a webpage
+You can also use variables in [branching rules](create-branching-rule.md), survey invitations sent through email, and while embedding a survey in a webpage.

 > [!NOTE]
 > You can't add variables in statements for Likert questions.